A Minimalist Dataset for Systematic Generalization of Perception, Syntax, and Semantics: The hint Dataset

-We carefully devise the test set to evaluate different generalization capabilities (\ie, interpolation and extrapolation) on different levels of meanings (\ie, perception, syntax and semantics).
-Specifically, the test set is composed of five subsets, formally defined as:
+where $x$ is the expression, $|x|$ its number of operators, $y$ the final result, and $v$ all the intermediate values and the final results.
+To ensure diversity in the training set, we sample a maximum of 100,000 distinct expressions with the same number of operators.
+To prevent bias in the final results, we cap the percentage of a certain result at less than 5\%.
+Next, we carefully curate the test set to evaluate different generalization capabilities (\ie, interpolation and extrapolation) on different levels of meaning (\ie, perception, syntax, and semantics).
+Specifically, the test set comprises five subsets, formally defined as:

-All above subsets requires generalization on perception of learned concepts. $D^{(1)}_{test}$ requires no generalization on either syntax or semantics, $D^{(2)}_{test}$ requires interpolation on both syntax and semantics, $D^{(3)}_{test}$ requires interpolation on syntax and extrapolation on semantics, $D^{(4)}_{test}$ requires extrapolation on syntax and interpolation on semantics, and $D^{(5)}_{test}$ requires extrapolation on both syntax and semantics.